Colouring Perceptions: How Colour Theory Works in Marketing

 How people interpret certain colours doesn’t just depend on the colour itself.
-It’s also affected by factors like culture, age, religion, or gender – and all of these are important to consider when you’re building brands and determining the right hues and shades.
+It’s also affected by things like culture, age, religion, or gender, so always consider these when you’re changing up to a fresh new look.

 Primary colours and their combinations (from Blendspace by TES)